jeongseoanjeong/ESOlangkit/README.md

   * if code includes casting's value, variable's type will be switched int to char or char to int by using ASCII code
 19. error:integer
   * default setting is 10000, but you can increase or decrease this value.
+20. arrayvar:string
+  * defines array if this value includes in a code.
+21. arraypointer:string
+  * points into array(a.k.a [] in array)if this value includes in a code.
+22. EOA:string
+  * end of array if this value includes in a code. it is import to use this value to end of array.
+23. concat:string
+  * concats values to array if this value includes in a code
+24. remove:string
+  * removes values to array if this value includes in a code. if you don't specify points, this removes last value of array.
 ## error messages
 1. fileexterror:String
   * if extensions of file is not correct,then this error will be thrown.